Xatnich/dtu-fysing/README.md

 # dtu-fysing
-Documentation for the LaTeX package `dtufysing'.
+Documentation for the LaTeX package DTUFysIng.
 Developed as part of the studies in BSc Engineering Physics @ DTU